mason-at-pieces/pieces-copilot-typescript-sdk/README.md

 - **Get User Profile Picture**: Retrieve the user's profile picture using the `getUserProfilePicture()` method.
 - **Manage Conversations**: The SDK provides various methods to manage conversations such as fetching a specific conversation, updating conversation name, and more.

-All methods are designed to handle errors gracefully and return appropriate fallback values.
-For instance, if there's an error while fetching saved materials, the `getSavedMaterials()` method will return an empty array.

 ## Methods

 ### `createConversation({ name?, firstMessage? })`